 Canadian Beaufighter NE323 (RCAF Sqdn 404/F, pilot F/L R. Munro, RCAF)

-At 11.30 hours, the boat was attacked by Beaufighters south of Egersund, while en route to Bergen escorted by the German minesweeper M-403.
-4 Beaufighters of 144 Sqdn RAF carried torpedoes and 4 Beaufighters of 404 Sqdn RCAF acted as flak suppressors.
+11.30 hrs, south of Egersund, Norway: the boat was attacked by eight Beaufighters while en route to Bergen escorted by the German minesweeper M-403.
+Four Beaufighters of 144 Sqdn RAF carried torpedoes and four from 404 Sqdn RCAF acted as flak suppressors.
 U-1062 was slightly damaged by strafing but the torpedoes missed.
-The AA fire from both vessels brought down two Beaufighters, killing all four crewmen.
+Flak from both vessels brought down two Beaufighters, killing all four aircrew.

 |U-1163||2 Aug 1944|

 Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South, and were proceeding on the surface, accompanied by surface escorts.
 Mosquitoes E/333 and S/333 (HR126) made the attack.
 Mosquito S crashed into the sea during the attack, with the loss of Fnr.
 Axel Reidar Eikemo and Kvm.
 Claus Harr.
 The attack took place off Egero, Norway.
 The boats suffered no damage.